 Port Stanvac wharf

-Removal of the industrial Port Stanvac wharf, which extends 670 metres into the deep waters of Gulf St Vincent at the former Adelaide Refinery site is underway from September 2016.
+Removal of the industrial Port Stanvac wharf, which extends 670 metres into the deep waters of Gulf St Vincent at the former Adelaide Refinery site, commenced in 2016.

 While site remediation at the Adelaide Refinery is expected to take up to ten years, Mobil will work with the South Australian Government to prioritise remediation works along the foreshore so it can be safely opened to the public for recreational purposes such as fishing and diving by around 2020 (subject to approval by the South Australian Environment Protection Authority and as determined by the South Australian Government).

 Downloadable community announcements, fact sheets and images: